BMUHAMMDI/nd00333-capstone/starter_file/README.md

    - AUC_micro - 93.46%
    - AUC_weighted - 91.37%

-The accuarcy could be improved by increasing theexperiment_timeout_minutes parameter as will run the automl for longer which may increase its accuracy.
+The accuarcy could be improved by increasing the experiment_timeout_minutes parameter as will run the automl for longer which may increase its accuracy.
 Also, it could be improved by dropping one or two features that might not be as helpful.

 Following are screenshots of the RunDetails widget as well as a screenshot of the best model trained with it's parameters: